Kubernetes cluster preparation

 Your cluster must have a StorageClass backed by POSIX-compliant PersistentVolume storage that supports symlinks and ReadWriteMany access.
 A Persistent Volume Claim (PVC) uses this storage class to either dynamically provision a Persistent Volume (PV) or use a static PV for the Connect data directory.

 Alternatively, if you already have an NFS instance that you wish to use, you can skip this section.
-The External Storage appendix describes how to configure an external NFS instance for use by the Posit Connect Helm chart.
+The external storage section describes how to configure an external NFS instance or PVC for use by the Posit Connect Helm chart.

 Create a secret containing a license file